 I wrote Part 1: Patagonia and Thailand for $78.60 using the cheap one-way trick.
 Here’s how I nearly lost it.

 When I called United to piece together my itinerary, I was not entirely sure the routing would work.
 I knew the computer let me book the routing with a standard award flight from NYC to Bangkok, but not with the saver award flight.
-Still, I wasn’t sure if an agent could book it and how many miles I might ultimately need.
+Still, I wasn’t sure if an agent would or could book it and exactly how many miles I’d ultimately need.

 I shouldn’t have asked the agent to put the itinerary on hold.
 I shouldn’t have hung up.
 What was I thinking?!

 Here’s why.
-First, I should have remembered that Chase Ultimate Rewards points transfer to United almost instantly.
-I should have transferred the points while I was on the phone with the agent.
+First, I should’ve remembered Chase Ultimate Rewards points transfer to United almost instantly.
+I should’ve transferred the points while I was on the phone with the agent.
 I am certain the agent would have seen the transfer and completed my booking.

 Second, you never know what kind of agent will pick up the phone when you call back.

 After hanging up, I quickly transferred the necessary amount of Chase Ultimate Rewards points to my United account, which transferred instantly.
 I called United back, gave the phone agent my confirmation number, and explained I needed to complete the booking now that my points had transferred.